CyberVnolper/SOC-Home-Lab/incidents/INC-001-brute-force/README.md

 ## Investigation

-The incident investigation is documented in:
+The detailed investigation and technical analysis are documented in:

 * `timeline.md`
 * `iocs.md`